davidsondefaria/desafio-hubla/processDescription.md

 use, setting up ChakraUI and creating the Header component.
 In this time, I realized that my frontend fold have been considered as submodule all this time, so, some commit have been lost.
-I changed the folder name to `frontend-transaciton` and removed the old submodule.
+I changed the folder name to `frontend-transaction` and removed the old submodule.
 This problem happened because I first started the project with a `.git` inside the frontend folder (I forgot to remove when installed Gatsby).

+I finished the Transaction page after create a modal to insert a file, a table to show data and some buttons to control pagination.
+Also, in the meantime, I had to refactor the GET transactions endpoint to make pagination more consistent.